Self-Supervised Learning of Time Series Representation via Diffusion Process and Imputation-Interpolation-Forecasting Mask: Experiments

 The forecasting results, as detailed in Table~\ref{tab:forecasting_results}, showcase TSDE's robust performance, especially when finetuned with a forecasting mask.
 Its effectiveness is notable when compared to CSDI, which is the most closely related method, sharing a diffusion backbone.
 TSDE particularly excels in the Electricity, Taxi, and Wiki datasets, especially as evaluated by the CRPS metric.
 However, it is important to note a discrepancy in the Solar dataset performance between TSDE/CSDI and other baselines, likely due to a data split issue: the actual test set, per the source code, is identical to the training set, which contradicts the details reported in the corresponding paper.
+Table~\ref{tab:full_forecasting_results} demonstrates that TSDE outperforms the recent baselines in terms of average MSE and MAE, highlighting its robustness and superiority compared to recent methods.
+The detailed results for each window length are available in the appendix, Table~\ref{tab:tslib_full_forecasting_results}.
 For a qualitative illustration, refer to Figure~\ref{fig:tsde_forecasting}.